jasminjohal/trucking-company-api/README.md

 ## Authorization

 Some endpoints are protected and require an access token.
 To acquire this token, login/signup [here](https://portfolio-johalj.uw.r.appspot.com/profile).
 You will be redirected to a page that contains a JSON object.
-The `id` property contains the access token.
+The `id_token` property contains the access token.

 # Table of Contents